-Harry Enfield performs Loadsamoney (Doin’ up the house) on Top of the Pops.
+(Left) Music Video for Loadsamoney (Doin’ up the house) (Right) Harry Enfield performs Loadsamoney (Doin’ Up the House) on Top of the Pops

 One of the more notable parts of the game is the voice acting.
 All the voice actors are Cockneys who speak using their own accents and slang.
 Every playable character uses these voices.
 Some of these voice responses include money responses, as killing specimens will award the players with money they can use to buy and upgrade weapons.
 You can also drop your money on the ground for your teammates to pick up.
 When this happens, various different voice responses can play, including the infamous “Loads of Money!” line.

 Players soon found out about Loadsamoney and the popularity skyrocketed.
-Before Killing Floor’s release, the original Loadsamoney (Doin’ up the house) video had less than 100,000 views.
-Since then, the video has gotten over a million views, with many different KF fans commenting on the video with quotes and jokes.
-Fans also took a liking to “Dosh”, a British slang term for money.
+As of February 2014, the original Loadsamoney (Doin’ Up the House) video has around 1,700,000 views, with many different Killing Floor fans commenting on the video with quotes and jokes.

 Team Fortress 2 parodies of Loadsamoney